Deep ReLU Networks Preserve Expected Length: Conclusion

 \section{Conclusion}

-We show in this work that deep ReLU networks with appropriate initialization do not appreciably distort lengths and volumes, contrary to prior assumptions of exponential growth.
+We show that deep ReLU networks with appropriate initialization do not appreciably distort lengths and volumes, contrary to prior assumptions of exponential growth.
 Specifically, we provide an exact expression for the mean length distortion, which is bounded above by 1 and decreases slightly with increasing depth.
-We also prove that higher moments of the length distortion admit well-controlled upper bounds, and further generalize our work to the distortion of higher dimensional volumes.
-Finally, we show empirically that length distortion remains low even after training, especially when outputs are normalized.
+We also prove that higher moments of the length distortion admit well-controlled upper bounds, and generalize this to distortion of higher dimensional volumes.
+We show empirically that our theoretical results closely match observations, unlike previous loose lower bounds.

-There are several promising directions for future work.
-First, our results, as stated, do not apply to convolutional, residual, or recurrent networks.
+There remain several promising directions for future work.
+First, we have proved statements for networks at initialization, and our results do not necessarily hold after training; analyzing such behavior formally would require consideration of the loss function, optimizer, and data distribution.
+Second, our results, as stated, do not apply to convolutional, residual, or recurrent networks.
 We envision generalizations for networks with skip connections being straightforward, while formulations for convolutional and recurrent networks will likely be more complicated.
-Second, we believe that various other measures of complexity for neural networks, such as curvature, likely demonstrate similar behavior to length and volume distortion in average-case scenarios with appropriate initialization.
+In Appendix \ref{S:res-conv}, we provide preliminary results suggesting that expected length distortion decreases modestly with depth in both convolutional networks and those with skip connections.
+Third, we believe that various other measures of complexity for neural networks, such as curvature, likely demonstrate similar behavior to length and volume distortion in average-case scenarios with appropriate initialization.
 While somewhat parallel results for counting linear regions were shown in \cite{hanin2019complexity,hanin2019deep}, there remains much more to be understood for other notions of complexity.
 Finally, we look forward to work that explicitly ties properties such as low length distortion to improved generalization, as well as new learning algorithms that leverage this line of theory in order to better control inductive biases to fit real-world tasks.